olivecai/vla-shared-control/kinova/README.md

     [INFO] [1787172240.872582046]: -------------------------------------------------
     [INFO] [1787172241.074417166]: The Kortex driver has been initialized correctly!

+9. Find out the camera serial number:

+Run `roslaunch realsense2_camera rs_camera.launch camera:=camera0`.
+It will error.
+Then read the `Device with serial number` line in the log.
+Go into `start_robot_session.sh` and edit the SERIAL_NO at the top of the file.
+For instance, the line is currently `SERIAL_NO="${SERIAL_NO:-017322072808}"`

-9. In a seperate container terminal: run your script using rosrun `rosrun kinova_basic_tests test1.py` (see the vla/record.py script for )
+10. In a seperate container terminal: run your script using rosrun `rosrun kinova_basic_tests test1.py` (see the vla/record.py script for )